hiperesp/DragonFable-Private-Server/README.md

 - Custom `gamefiles` location (can be served by any domain or same.
 CORS headers may be required)
 - Custom `server` location (can be hosted by another server or same.
 CORS headers may be required)

+### How to run:

+By default, the Dockerfile is configured to run with external cdn server.
+You need to change all occurrences of `https://df.hiper.esp.br` to your cdn address.

+You can use self hosted cdn like `http://localhost/cdn`, just replace `https://df.hiper.esp.br` with `http://localhost/cdn` in server settings + `play.html` and `signup.html`.

+Uncomment also the `COPY` line in Dockerfile to copy the patched files to the container.

 ##### Ignore